manoverboard/AndrewBoardman/_posts/2020-02-28-8-find-the-gap-design-and-active-mindfulness.md

   need to be present to our indifferences, our insecurities, our mild shrugs and wild moves.
 number: 8
-main-title: 'Find the Gap: Active Mindfulness as Design Inquiry 2'
+main-title: 'Find the Gap: Active Mindfulness as Design Inquiry'
 date: 2020-02-28 00:00:00 -0600
 excerpt: What is the gap?
 Yes, it is a jeans retailer started in San Francisco in 1969.
 But for designers and for those seeking to critically engage with the world,